rabbitmq/rabbitmq-website/site/federation.md

 links.

-For simple use this should be all you need - you will probably want to look at the <a href="uri-spec.html">AMQP URI reference</a>.
-The <a href="federation-reference.html">federation reference</a> contains more details on setting up upstreams and upstream sets.
+For simple use this should be all you need - you will probably want to look at the <a href="/uri-spec.html">AMQP URI reference</a>.

+The <a href="/federation-reference.html">federation reference</a> contains
+more details on upstream parameters and upstream sets.

 ## <a id="link-failures" class="anchor" href="#link-failures">Federation Connection (Link) Failures</a>